Representative Electives

 The Israeli Venture Ecosystem

-Team taught by Dean Moshe Zviran and Professor Eyal Benjamin, this course delves into the Israeli ecosystem through theory, guest lectures, and site visits.
+Taught by Dr. David Zvilichovsky, this course delves into the Israeli ecosystem through theory and guest lectures.
 Ecosystems are dynamic entities, responding to widely varying conditions and events.
 To understand the Israeli model, students study its historical context, its structural health, and its limitations.
 This course seeks to answer: How does Tel Aviv penetrate the global market so successfully?
 What makes U.S. and EU-based investors fund over 70% of the deals?
 What is unique about public-private partnerships?
 Students become familiar with the key factors and characteristics that are unique to the Israeli innovation ecosystem and that have transformed the country into a high-tech superpower.
 They interact with leading Israeli entrepreneurs, investors, and advisers who join as guest lecturers.
 Through company visits, the course reaches beyond theoretical concepts and enables students to develop practical perspectives into Tel Aviv’s entrepreneurial world.
-As one student said, "The Dean's class gave me a brand new perspective.
+As one student said, "The class gave me a brand new perspective.
 I saw that, in the Israeli ecosystem, everything is not just communicable, but also negotiable.
 This is different from other economies where whatever the authority figure says is final.
 For a student, this Israeli way is really exciting and challenging.
 Everything is changeable.
 I really think this is what the next generation of global business elites need to learn." |

 New Venture Creation

-Taught by Head of Sofaer Dr. Leslie Broudo, this course aims to bring greater clarity and specificity to the overall business model of each venture.
+Taught by Dr. Leslie Broudo, this course aims to bring greater clarity and specificity to the overall business model of each venture.
 Students learn tools and frameworks to enable student-led businesses to grow and thrive.
 Each year, students with already existing businesses or with business ideas are encouraged to present their venture, assemble a team, identify their key question, and develop or refine their financial model.
 The industry-specific weekly readings and discussions are customized to the student businesses, and teams are encouraged to learn from one another and offer insights and best practices.
 The end result is meant to be continued greater understanding of next steps, starting with hypothesis validation and extending into execution where possible. |

-This course brings together outstanding students from across the Coller School of Management to help real clients define key strategic questions and build the background research and on-the-ground research needed to create an effective and implementable strategic plan.
+Taught by Jackie Goren, the Head of the Program, this course brings together outstanding students from across the Coller School of Management to help real clients define key strategic questions and build the background research and on-the-ground research needed to create an effective and implementable strategic plan.
 To be selected for this intensive program, students must demonstrate knowledge and understanding of target markets.
 The results of each project include mapping out the market, analysis of the value chain, analysis of competitors and of trends.
-The recommendations will be presented upon completion of the project and provide a a solid foundation upon which to make management level decisions.
-Read more about GBS here. |
+The recommendations will be presented upon completion of the project and provide a a solid foundation upon which to make management level decisions. |

 Venture Capital and Entrepreneurial Finance